In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Rinse the pinto beans.

-Spoon off all but 2 to 3 teaspoons oil from the pan used for the tortillas, or add oil if needed to total 2 to 3 teaspoons.
-Warm over medium-high heat until hot but not smoking.
+In the same pan used for the tortillas, warm 2 to 3 teaspoons oil over medium-high heat until hot but not smoking.
 Add the mushrooms, season with salt and pepper, and cook, stirring occasionally, until softened, 4 to 5 minutes.

 Add the beans and New Mexican chile salsa and cook, stirring occasionally, until heated through, 2 to 3 minutes.
 Remove from the heat.
 Using a fork or masher, coarsely mash the bean mixture, season to taste with salt and pepper, and cover to keep warm.
 While the mushrooms and beans are cooking, prepare the radishes and the slaw.

 Prep the radishes; make the cabbage slaw